 Caving - The famous Mynydd Llangatwg cave system is the largest in Europe, and is accessible from the Llangattock escarpment, just across the river from Crickhowell.

 Cycling - the Park boasts some of the U.K's finest mountain biking, with a huge network of varied trails that offer something for everybody from complete beginner to real experts.

-Brecon Beacons Activities - for more challenging pursuits have a look at Wales Outdoors - plenty here for the tough guys amongst you!
+Brecon Beacons Activities - for more challenging pursuits have a look at Black Mountain Adventure - plenty here for the tough guys amongst you!